Nirbhay-Gaur/whatsapp-spy/README.md

 > Note: The name should the contact name saved in your mobile phone.<br />
 > Tip: Instead of name you can also enter saved contact number for more accurate results.

-Incase you need any help, run: `./script.py -h`
+In case you need any help, run: `./script.py -h`

 ## TODO
 Add Notification services to alert the user when target is online.